+Note: This PMR was conducted remotely in response to the State of Emergency declared on March 10, 2020.
+See PHN 2020-19.
 Expense: Salaries Monitor expenses throughout the year; over or underspending in certain budget lines, can be fixed by reducing or increasing other lines to ensure you stay within your ANUEL.
 Consider a reorganization of staff time/roles and improve processes.
 Hire temporary workers or offer overtime to current employees to pick up the workload of staff out on leave.
 Ensure your budget is in compliance with state and federal requirements regarding allocations.
-Legal Review and if needed revise tenant selection process, rent collection process and notice to quit process to reduce evictions/legal costs.
+Review and if needed revise tenant selection process, rent collection process and notice to quit process to reduce evictions/legal costs.
 Start tracking or better estimate eviction costs based on historical averages throughout the year.
 If legal costs for evictions are running higher than expected, reduce other budget lines to ensure you stay within your ANUEL.
 If you qualify, use DHCD's regional attorney program.
 Utilities Use online resources such as WegoWise, MassEnergyInsight or software provided by your utility company to track and monitor utility usage.
 Review the usage monthly to look for unusual expenditures.
 Weatherize units to improve insulation.
 Reach out to maintenance director or DHCD staff for more information.
 Request a referral from your HMS to DHCD's sustainability coordinator if you are interested in saving money through the installation of low-flow toilets, showerheads, LED lights or other cost-savings, energy-efficient measures.
 DHCD frequently has incentive programs that pay for the procurement and installation of energy and water saving appliances and tools at your LHA.
 Ensure that you have an air conditioner policy that precludes a/c being in windows out of season/enforce policy if already in place.
 Maintenance Develop or update your preventive maintenance, deferred maintenance and routine maintenance plans and review monthly with maintenance staff.
 Develop or update your procurement and purchasing policies and review with staff.

-Develop a system to schedule and track preventive maintenance, reach out to your facilities management specialist for assistance.
-If contractor costs are high, see if your current maintenance team can complete the work or if it is possible to contract with a tradesman.
-Consider bulk purchasing for supplies and shop around for the best deals.
-Consider investing (through purchase or maintenance) in equipment that may reduce hours spent on maintenance (such as a snow blower to reduce time shoveling).
-Other:
+Develop a system to schedule and track preventive maintenance, reach out to your facilities management maintenance (such as a snow blower to reduce time shoveling).